 Digestive disorders such as loss of appetite, irritable bowel, ulcers and crohn´s disease, SIBO, systemic or chronic candida, gut dysbiosis.

 Respiratory disorders, e.g. asthma

 Cardiovascular system disorders, chronic arterial hypertension and myocardial infarction.

 Skin disorders such as psoriasis and eczema.

 SE was developed by Peter A. Levine, PhD to address the effects of trauma.
 Levine developed this approach after observing that prey animals, whose lives are routinely threatened in the wild, are able to recover readily by physically releasing the energy they accumulate during stressful events.
-Humans, on the other hand, often override these natural ways of regulating the nervous system which can lead to trauma related symptoms.
+Humans, on the other hand, often override these natural ways of regulating the nervous system which can lead to trauma or chronic stress related symptoms.
 Somatic Experiencing aims to help people move past the place where they might be “stuck” in processing a traumatic event.
-The word "trauma" is a term that is becoming more widely used in therapy and in society in general.
-Here I should point out that trauma is not just related to dramatic events such as being in a war zone, a serious car crash or a hijacking.
-Trauma can be anything that the body perceives as a threat or stressful situation, even a stressful dental treatment can lead to trauma related symptoms.

 THE AUTONOMIC NERVOUS SYSTEM AND SOMATIC EXPERIENCING